-During the summer of 1924 the library was removed to the new building which is quite centrally located on the site of old Williams Hall.
-On the first floor of the building are located the periodical room, the assigned reading room and a room set apart for the use of graduate students.
+On the first floor of the Library are located the periodical room, the assigned reading room and a room set apart for the use of graduate students.
 In the assigned reading room are placed books, which students are expected to read, selection being made by the instructors in charge.
 All books used in this room are charged at the desk.